Psychometric Misconceptions #1: Candidates Can Fake It

 2)For ability tests we use a randomised bank of items that are continually updated, meaning that even if candidates decide they do want to try and cheat, they could somehow see the items before taking the test or got their hands on a cheat sheet of answers, it is unlikely they would even have a chance to complete those exact questions again during the ability test.
 On top of this, even if they were the same questions, research has found minimal results of practice effects on performance.

-3)If you are concerned a candidate has not completed an ability test themselves, you can ask them to complete a second test, as a form of verification.
+3)If you are concerned a candidate has not completed a cognitive ability test themselves, you can ask them to complete a second test, as a form of verification.
 This is half the length of the original test and can be done in person to ensure the identity of the candidate, and is based on the idea that candidates would score similarly across tests.

 The original test score and verification test score can then be correlated, if there is a low correlation this may be a warning sign and something to bear in mind further into the recruitment process.
 But equally, this could also be due to other factors such as anxiety.
 As part of our ability test reports you will be able to see the results from the original test and verification side by side as well as guidance on what these results suggest and what to do going forward.